srp/julia/doc/manual/metaprogramming.rst

     (:call, :/, (:call, :+, 4, 4), 2)

 The :func:`show_sexpr` function displays the `S-expression <http://en.wikipedia.org/wiki/S-expression>
-form of a given :obj:`Expr`, which may look very familiar to users with Lisp experience.
+form of a given :obj:`Expr`, which may look very familiar to users of Lisp.

-**The strongest legacy of Lisp in the Julia language is its metaprogramming support.**
-Like Lisp, Julia represents its own code as a data structure of the language itself.
-Since code is represented by objects that can be created and manipulated from within the language, it is possible for a program to transform and generate its own code.
-This allows sophisticated code generation without extra build steps, and also allows true Lisp-style macros, as compared to preprocessor "macro" systems, like that of C and C++, that perform superficial textual manipulation as a separate pass before any real parsing or interpretation occurs.
-Another aspect of metaprogramming is
-reflection: the ability of a running program to dynamically discover properties of itself.
-Reflection emerges naturally from the fact that all data types and code are represented by normal Julia data structures, so the structure of the program and its types can be explored programmatically just like any other data.

 Symbols
 ~~~~~~~

-The ``:`` character has two syntactic uses in Julia.
+The ``:`` character has two syntactic purposes in Julia.
 The first form creates a
-:obj:`Symbol`, a special kind of string used as the building-block of
+:obj:`Symbol`, a special kind of identifier used as one building-block of
 expressions:

 .. doctest::